-Culturally responsive teaching (CRT) is a research-based approach that leverages students’ assets — their cultures, languages, and life experiences — to create rigorous, student-centered instruction.
+Culturally responsive teaching is a research-based approach that leverages students’ assets — their cultures, languages, and life experiences — to create rigorous, student-centered instruction.

 Identify students’ assets.